 1. Linville Caverns

-One of the most popular caves in North Carolina can be found inside of Humpback Mountain, a 4,245-foot peak located within Pisgah National Forest.
+Linville Caverns is one of the most popular caves in North Carolina.
+It is located inside of Humpback Mountain, a 4,245-foot peak within Pisgah National Forest.
 The Linville Caverns have been open to the public since 1937 and offer a glimpse into the subterranean world.
-Take a guided tour and learn the history of the mountain, then snap some photographs inside, flash allowed!
-We also suggest bringing a jacket or sweater as the temperature stays at 52 degrees year-round.

 2. Boone’s Cave

 Boone’s Cave is named after Daniel Boone, a legendary pioneer whose family settled on the banks of the Yadkin River in 1730.
-At the time, Daniel was about 16 years old and the cave was his hideout.
-It’s part of the 110-acre Boone’s Cave Park which offers hiking trails, river access, a picnic area, and a 1700s-style cabin.
-You’ll also find the state’s tallest cottonwood tree on the property.
+Interestingly, when Daniel was about 16 years old, he would use the cave as his secret hideout!

 3. Tory’s Den

-The mountains of North Carolina boast magnificent views, and Hanging Rock State Park is no exception.
-This park is the site of Tory’s Den, a cave that was supposedly used by the Tories as a hideout during the American Revolution.
-(Make sure your flashlight is charged before you enter – Tory’s Den is very dark!)
+It’s no secret that the mountains of North Carolina boast magnificent views, but Hanging Rock State Park truly stands out!
+This park is the site of Tory’s Den, a cave that is rumored to have been used by the Tories as a hideout during the American Revolution.
+Before you make your trip, make sure your flashlight is charged – Tory’s Den is very dark!
 The cave and four nearby waterfalls are easily accessible from the 2.7-mile Tory’s Den Trail.

-Rumbling Bald Cave in Rutherford County is a popular hiking, camping, and spelunking destination.
-It’s a fun place to explore, and you can enjoy quite a bit of unique rock climbing inside the cave.
+Rumbling Bald Mountain in Chimney Rock is a popular hiking, camping, and spelunking destination.
+The caves at this mountain are easily accessible.
+Inside of the caves, there are many fun places to explore and unique rock climbing opportunities, too.
 The trails surrounding Rumbling Bald Mountain also offer breathtaking views.
-You’ll traverse along rocky pathways, through oak forests, and over enormous cliff faces on your way to this cave.
+You’ll traverse along rocky pathways, through oak forests, and over enormous cliff faces on your way.

 5. Asheville Salt Cave

 Though not one of the naturally formed caverns in North Carolina, the Asheville Salt Cave is a sustainable cave-like structure focused on rejuvenation.
 This spa in downtown Asheville uses salt rock crystals for therapeutic purposes.
-In fact, the crystals have helped heal respiratory ailments, skin problems, arthritis, digestive issues, and more!
-All you have to do is breathe in the salty air spa and let the cave work its magic.
+These crystals have helped heal respiratory ailments, skin problems, arthritis, digestive issues, and more.
+All you have to do is breathe in the salty air and let the cave work its magic.